Once an afterthought, Solskjaer has Man United focused on Europa League glory

 Wolves and Sevilla meet in Duisburg on Tuesday to decide who will face United in the last four, a game Solskjaer will have to watch on TV because of restrictions inside the stadiums.

-"They are two good teams," said Solskjaer.
+"They are two good teams," Solskjaer said.
 "We know everything about Wolverhampton.
-I had a game against Sevilla with Molde so I've got something to get back against them as well."
+I had a game against Sevilla with Molde, so I've got something to get back against them, as well."